tjfy1992/FractionalKnapsack/README.md

 The above programs are written within PyCharm for Windows, with Python's version 3.7.4 x64, and pytest-5.1.2.
-To run the programs, in PyCharm, click File ->  open -> select the project named Knapsack;
+To run the programs, in PyCharm, click File ->  open -> select the project named "FractionalKnapsack-master";
-At the terminal, gets into the current directory, and run "pytest".
+At the terminal, get into the current directory, and run "pytest".

 In test_fractionalKnapsack.py, there are 6 tests on the fractional knapsack: test_knapsack_01(), test_knapsack_02() and test_knapsack_03() take test01.txt as input;